timberyard/oklahoma/README.md

 If ``publish_status`` is set to ``False``, the build status will not be pushed to GitHub.

-If ``skip_if_last_success`` is ``True``, a branch will not be build if the last reported build status was success.
+If ``skip_if_last_success`` is ``True``, a branch will not be build if the last reported build status for that branch was success.